Memorabilia Sales

 Club Ruby was a small room on Baisley Boulevard in Queens, across the street from what were then the grounds of St Albans Naval Hospital (today’s Roy Wilkins Park).
 In 1966-67, New York promoter Jim Harrison presented some sessions that were every bit as hip as what was happening in Manhattan.
 On May 19, 1966, the club hosted a tribute to Fats Navarro, Clifford Brown and Booker Little.
 Featured were seven top trumpeters of the mid-1960s: Freddie Hubbard, Blue Mitchell, Bill Hardman, Tommy Turrentine, Richard Williams, Lonnie Hillyer and Charles Tolliver.
 Tenor saxophonist Joe Henderson also played.

 This original flyer is printed on lightweight plain paper and measures 5.5 x 8.5 inches (14 x 21.5 cm).
 The flyer came back from the print shop with the image a bit off-center on the page.
-Condition is fine.
-Small pinhole in bottom left, light stains and some wrinkling along the bottom edge, A 1/4-inch closed tear on the bottom edge.
+Condition is Very Good.
+Some wear and tear.
+A pinhole bottom right, a 1/4-inch hole lower right, scuff w/ some paper loss lower right (under “Tolliver”), light red-brown stain in white areas on right side, small chips/closed tears right edge.
 Price: $26.
 Contact me for more information or to purchase.

 Slugs’ was the legendary NYC jazz club and musicians’ hangout owned by Robert Schoenholt and Jerry Schultz from 1964 to 1972.
 As one account has it, you went to Slugs’ to hear a Blue Note album being played live.
 It closed in 1972, not long after trumpeter Lee Morgan was shot dead there.
 This flyer shows the schedule from October/November 1966, featuring the groups of Benny Powell, Ornette Coleman, Grant Green, Curtis Fuller, Lou Donaldson, and Stanley Turrentine/Shirley Scott.